-As we did in our reports on the FTAs with Chile, Singapore, and Australia, ISAC 5 recommends that U.S. negotiators prepare, at the conclusion of all trade negotiations and for the use by any interested advisory committee member, a document which compares each chapter of the agreement being reviewed with the same chapter or similar provisions in other, recently concluded, trade agreements.
+Due to the restructuring of the trade advisory committees, this will be the final advisory committee report submitted by ISAC 5.
+With that in mind, we cannot forego the opportunity to recommend one final time that U.S. trade negotiators prepare, at the conclusion of all trade negotiations and for the use by any interested advisory committee member, a summary document which compares each chapter of the agreement being reviewed with the same chapter or similar provisions in other, recently concluded, trade agreements.